mrdominguez/parallel-ssh-scp/README.md

 The latest release contains performance enhancements, specifically, optimizations to the concurrency management logic (among other code improvements).

-It is compatible with the Okta ASA ScaleFT client when using the `-via=bastion` option, which works for both SSH and SCP protocols.
-Both `-via` and `-proxy` options can be overriden on a per host basis by adding the bastion/proxy server to the host name separated by a comma:
+It is compatible with the Okta ASA ScaleFT client when using the `-via=bastion` option, which works for SSH as well as SCP protocols.
+The `-via` and `-proxy` options can be overriden on a per host basis by adding the bastion/proxy server to the host name separated by a comma:

 ```
 [remote_user@]host,[bastion_user@]bastion